-Exercise can be very enjoyable.
+Home Workout Exercise can be very enjoyable.
 Sure, when you push yourself hard, it might hurt a little inside.
-You may wake up the following day a little sore (this is normal) and sorer the day after that (this is also normal), but exercise should never be “ouch” painful.
+You may wake up the following day with muscle aches and pains (this is normal) that feel even worse the day after that (this is also normal), but exercise should never be “ouch” painful.
 If it is, something is wrong, and you should stop.
 The chances are you are performing a movement incorrectly, or something in the way your body moves needs to be assessed and corrected to ensure you are able to perform the movement properly without placing undue strain on the joints and muscles.
 It’s easy to think to yourself ‘no pain no gain’, but this statement causes many people more problems than it’s worth.
 Ignoring pain can lead to significant injury, setbacks in your exercise journey and a very unhappy you.
 Not to mention possibly having to take time off work while you recover and not being able to pick your kids up and run around with them.
 Don’t take a chance on pain.
 We revert you to tip one on this blog… Get advice from your osteo!

 So… are you ready to change your life for the better, forever?
 If you are and want to get some advice, please book in by clicking here and let’s get cracking!